 TIPS can help lessen how inflation affects bonds by providing a potential for a total rate of return that adjusts with inflation.

-Here’s an example.
-Say you own TIPS valued at $10,000 with a coupon of 5 percent.
+For example, say you own TIPS valued at $10,000 with a coupon of 5 percent.
 Normally, that would result in income of $500 for the year (TIPS issue interest payments twice a year).
-If inflation goes up 3 percent, the principal would be adjusted by the same percentage, resulting in you receiving 5 percent of $10,300 for the year, or $515.

 TIPS may seem like an obvious choice to help protect against inflation, but they have pros and cons.

 Generally, TIPS outperform traditional government bonds when inflation is higher than the market expects.
 And they underperform traditional U.S. government bonds when inflation is lower than market expectations.

 Interest payments from TIPS are subject to federal tax but exempt from state and local taxes.
 In addition, the amount of increase in principal value is considered taxable income at the federal level, though exempt from state and local taxes.
 That can create the “phantom income” effect: Increases in principal are taxed when they occur, not when they are actually realized.